-Research and development expenses decreased to \$247,919 for the year ended June 30, 2023, as compared to \$256,052 for the year ended June 30, 2022.
-The decrease in research and development expenses of \$8,133 is primarily due to foreign currency fluctuations during the year.
+Research and development expenses were increased to \$248,102 for the year ended June 30, 2024 as compared to \$247,919 for the year ended June 30, 2023, an increase in research and development expenses of approximately \$180.

 Such research and development expenses are related to the two-year collaboration agreement with University of Jaén, which was executed in October 2020 to provide certain research services to the Company ending on October 2022, relating to the investigation of a fully synthetic recombinant version of PRP.
 Additionally, on July 27, 2022, the Company entered into another two-year research agreement with the University of Jaén to provide certain research and experiment services to the Company relating to the investigation of the effects of pancreatic proenzymes against the tumor microenvironment.